Last Updated on by Jeremy

 When it comes to hosting a good food truck rally, parking and lines ignored, I'll take a speedy response by the host any day.

-Coffee Buddha is located at 964 Perry Highway north of downtown Pittsburgh.
+Coffee Buddha was located at 964 Perry Highway north of downtown Pittsburgh and closed in February 2020.
 Food truck rallies are fairly frequent and are typically on the last Saturday of the month (although sometimes they skip a month based on their hosted calendar).
 Updated schedules are posted on their events page at the previous link.